Best MCP Servers for Ruby on Rails in 2026

 Author: Upstash | Tools: 2 | Setup: Zero-config (npx)

-Rails has strong conventions, and those conventions evolve.
-Rails 7 introduced import maps and Hotwire as defaults.
+Two tools: library name resolution and documentation querying.
+Context7 indexes Rails, Hotwire (Turbo, Stimulus), and thousands of gems.
+Rails 7 introduced import maps and Hotwire.
 Rails 7.1 added normalizes and async queries.
-Rails 8 brought Solid Queue, Solid Cache, and Kamal as first-party deployment tools.
-Each version shifts what "the Rails way" means, and AI assistants trained on mixed-version documentation frequently generate code that uses patterns from the wrong version.
+Rails 8 brought Solid Queue, Solid Cache, and Kamal.
+Each version shifts what "the Rails way" means.

 Configuration